-When the cluster export is finished a new experiment will be created to house the resulting FCS files.
-This experiment will appear in the Experiment Manager and have a name that indicates it's based on exported clusters along with which CITRUS run it originated from.
-For example, a CITRUS run named "Demo CITRUS run" will be called "CITRUS - Demo CITRUS run - Exported Clusters - 1" when it is exported.
-The number at the end will change depending on how many experiments have been exported from this CITRUS run, since there can be many.
+When the cluster export is finished, a new experiment will be created to house the resulting FCS files.
+This experiment will appear in the Experiment Manager and have a name that indicates it is based on exported clusters, along with which CITRUS run it originated from.
+For example, a CITRUS run named "Demo CITRUS run" will be named "CITRUS - Demo CITRUS run - Exported Clusters - 1" when it is exported.
+The number at the end will change depending on how many experiments have been exported from the same CITRUS run, since there can be many.

-The exported experiment can be linked back to its parent experiment or parent CITRUS run and can be easily found on the linked experiments tree on the experiment summary page:
+The exported experiment will be automatically linked to its parent experiment or parent CITRUS run and can be easily found on the linked experiments tree on the experiment summary page:

 The exported clusters experiment links back to its parent CITRUS run and parent experiment.

 The exported clusters experiment will also be tracked within the parent CITRUS run.
-A list of exported clusters experiments is maintained below the export clusters button:
+A list of exported clusters experiments is displayed below the export clusters button:

 A list of experiments created from exporting clusters is maintained within the CITRUS run.

 The new FCS files in the experiment will indicate which cluster they originated from within their file names.
 This can be seen anywhere the filename is displayed.
-An overview of the files in the experiment can be viewed on the experiment summary page as usual:
+An overview of the files in the experiment can be viewed on the experiment summary page under the FCS files list: